Easy Gluten-Free Pumpkin Pie

 - Sugar: white granulated sugar, but you can also use light brown sugar.

-How to make GF Pumpkin Pie
+How to make GF Best Pumpkin Pie

 For the crust: place gluten-free all-purpose flour, powdered sugar, and salt in a food processor.
 Add the diced cold butter and process until crumbs form.
 Add the egg and process until just beginning to clump.
 You can also make the dough by hand.
+Mix all the ingredients in a medium bowl, add the cold, diced butter, and incorporate with your fingers or a cutter.
+Add the egg and mix until just beginning to clump.

 Take the dough out of the processor and finish forming it.
 Cover and let it rest in the refrigerator for at least 1 hour.